 A field assembled EVEMS and its components are also required to be approved/certified.
 Assembled equipment that has been installed as per manufacturer's instructions and has an overall approval for use as an EVEMS and with approved/certified EVSE may be accepted.
 The responsibility falls on the Registered Professional of Record for review and sign off of the design, performance values, commissioning, and maintenance requirements of the EVEMS.
-Guidance in the design, construction, and testing of electrical equipment that comprises or forms part of an electric vehicle energy management systems.
+Guidance in the design, construction, and testing of electrical equipment that comprises, or forms part of an electric vehicle energy management system can be found in the CSA SPE-343:21 Electric vehicle energy management systems.